stormpython/style_guides/javascript/README.md

 characters in any names.

-Variable names should be formatted in camel case with the first letter lowercase adn the first letter of each subsequent word uppercase.
+Variable names should be formatted in camel case with the first letter lowercase and the first letter of each subsequent word uppercase.
 The first word of a variable name should be a noun (not a verb) to avoid confusion with functions.
 Do not use underscores in variable names.